 One memorable anecdote from this period occurred in 1997 when Netscape released version 4.0 of Netscape Navigator, dubbed “Communicator.”
 In a bold move to undermine Microsoft, Netscape organized a massive launch event in San Francisco, complete with a 50-foot-tall inflatable Godzilla clutching a copy of Netscape Communicator in its claws.
 This publicity stunt was meant to symbolize Netscape’s dominance in the browser market and its determination to fend off the advances of its rival.

 Despite the challenges, the Netscape team remained fiercely loyal to their cause, and their passion for the web fueled their determination to continue fighting.
-One particularly inspiring story from this period involves a group of Netscape engineers who, in an act of defiance, snuck onto the Microsoft campus in the middle of the night and planted a giant Netscape flag on the lawn outside Bill Gates’ office.
+One particularly inspiring story from this period involves a group of Netscape engineers who, in defiance, snuck onto the Microsoft campus in the middle of the night and planted a giant Netscape flag on the lawn outside Bill Gates’ office.

 Moreover, the Browser Wars underscored the importance of open standards and the need for a level playing field in the tech industry.
 The battle between Netscape and Microsoft ultimately led to regulatory scrutiny and antitrust lawsuits, which helped to promote competition and foster innovation in the long run.